19hours/sg-statutes/Acts/Women’s Charter.md

 ### Power of search

-173\.—(1) The Director, or any person being either a person employed in the Ministry of Community Development, or a police officer not below the rank of sergeant or an officer of the Immigration Department, and being generally or specially authorised for that purpose in writing by the Director, may enter, and for that purpose use force if necessary, and search —
+173\.—(1) The Director, or any person being either a person employed in the Ministry of Community Development, Youth and Sports, or a police officer not below the rank of sergeant or an officer of the Immigration and Checkpoints Authority, and being generally or specially authorised for that purpose in writing by the Director, may enter, and for that purpose use force if necessary, and search —

 (a) any place where the Director, person or officer has reasonable cause to believe that an offence under this Part has been or is being committed; and